 Most times, you won’t get it if you don’t ask.
 Don’t be shy, but don’t be too aggressive, either.
 A good idea is to start with your existing customer base.
 You can make the request for a review by way of a simple and short E-mail, or through your business’ social networks on Facebook or Twitter.

 Below is a great example of asking your customer for a review.

 Have a review form.
 If your business has an actual physical location, it’s a good idea to prepare sheets of paper with a request for a review.
 You can hand these out after the transaction, or just before your customer is about to leave.
 If you ship out products or services to people, don’t forget to include your review forms.
 If the customers love what they receive, they just might drop in plenty of good words about your business.

-Add a review component to your website.
-If your business is entirely online, you can still solicit reviews.
+Add a review widget to your website.
+If your business is entirely online, you can still ask your customers for reviews.
 On your official website or company blog, you can add a sidebar or widget which customers can click and use for posting on your business’ most relevant review sites.